© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Templars' site at Moat Farm, Hedgerley is a scheduled monument protected by Historic England under reference 1006922.
 View the official record →

-Templars' site at Moat Farm, Hedgerley is a medieval moated enclosure located in Buckinghamshire.
+Templars' site at Moat Farm, Hedgerley is a medieval moated enclosure in Buckinghamshire associated with the Knights Templar.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006922.

 Templars' site at Moat Farm, Hedgerley is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006922.